open5e/open5e/source/monsters/monsters_a-z/ToB/abominable-beauty.rst

 **Multiattack.** The abominable beauty makes two slam attacks.

-**Slam.** +8 to hit, reach 5 ft., one target. *Hit*: 7 (1d8 + 3)
+**Slam.** +8 to hit, reach 5 ft., one target. *Hit:* 7 (1d8 + 3)
 damage plus 28 (8d6) fire damage.

-**Blinding Gaze (Recharge 5–6).** A creature within 30 feet of the abominable beauty who is targeted by this attack and who meets the abominable beauty’s gaze must succeed on a DC 17 Charisma saving throw or be blinded.
+**Blinding Gaze (Recharge 5-6).** A creature within
+30 feet of the abominable beauty who is targeted by this attack and who meets the abominable beauty’s gaze must succeed on a DC 17 Charisma saving throw or be blinded.
 If the saving throw succeeds, the target creature is permanently immune to this abominable beauty’s Blinding Gaze.

-**Deafening Voice (Recharge 5–6).** An abominable beauty’s voice is lovely, but any creature within 90 feet and able to hear her when she makes her Deafening Voice attack must succeed on a DC 16 Constitution saving throw or be permanently deafened.
+**Deafening Voice (Recharge 5-6).** An abominable beauty’s voice is lovely, but any creature within 90 feet and able to hear her when she makes her Deafening Voice attack must succeed on a DC 16 Constitution saving throw or be permanently deafened.